How to form an LLC in Indiana

 6. An organizer's signature certifying accuracy

-Filing through the state's INBiz portal or by paper both cost $20.
-Online filings typically get approved within one business day with immediate access to your Certificate of Organization, while paper filings take longer.
+Filing through the INBiz portal costs $95 total ($75 statutory fee plus $20 Enhanced Access surcharge), while paper filing costs $100.
+Online filings are estimated to get approved within approximately one business day with immediate access to your Certificate of Organization, while paper filings take longer.
 Once approved, your LLC officially exists.

 Step 4: Create an Operating Agreement